harphield/riichi-tools-rs/README.md

 - Hand analysis
     - Shanten for 13 tiles [DONE]
     - Shanten for 14 tiles with complete hand indication [DONE]
     - Ukeire, tile acceptance [DONE]
-    - Potential discards and their value
-    - Hand value for complete hand (14 tiles)
+    - Hand value + yaku for complete hand (14 tiles) [DONE]
-    - Hand value for tenpai hand with possible outcomes
+    - Hand value + yaku for tenpai hand with possible outcomes
     - All of the above also for hands with calls
 - Table analysis
     - Safe tiles